vmware-archive/push-android/README.md

 object instead.

-This application may be expanded in the future to demonstrate how to receive push notifications but we may need to decide whether we want to expose the Omnia device ID (which is the "address" that push messages are delivered to).
+This application may be expanded in the future to demonstrate how to receive push notifications but we may need to decide whether we want to expose the Pivotal CF device ID (which is the "address" that push messages are delivered to).
 This information is not really pertinent to client applications so we might not want to expose it.

 Sample Application